Proper delegation builds partnerships was previously published in The Bottom Line, Education for Accountants, Mid-May 2016.

 Good delegation builds partnership between delegator and delegatee.
 It pulls people up through the ranks, building bench strength for the firm throughout the process.
 It is the source from which new leadership emerges.

 So, to keep a task off their to do list through to completion, rather than bouncing right back every time an obstacle is encountered, accountants need to think about how, not only to get the delegatee to care about what they’ve taken on, but also how to change their own role in the process.
-In practical terms how can accountants delegate better?
+In practical terms how can accountants delegate better and in so doing, effectively manage their practices?
 They need to delegate with HEART – Honesty, Engagement, Accountability, Respect and Trust:

 Before delegating a thing, it can be helpful to recognize that one of the obstacles to the process is risk (the work won’t get done on time, it won’t be good enough, it will have to be redone at the 11th hour and so on).